JPadley18/dataiker-recognition/README.md

 ### The Hardware

-This project uses a [Raspberry Pi 4 Model B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) (for ours, we used the 2GB model) with the [Raspberry Pi Camera Module V2](https://www.raspberrypi.org/products/camera-module-v2/) and a [HC-SR501 PIR Motion Sensor](https://thepihut.com/products/pir-infrared-motion-sensor-hc-sr501).
+This project uses a [Raspberry Pi 4 Model B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) (for ours, we used the 2GB model) with the [Raspberry Pi Camera Module V2](https://www.raspberrypi.org/products/camera-module-v2/), [16x2 LCD I2C Display](https://thepihut.com/products/i2c-16x2-arduino-lcd-display-module?variant=27740631761&currency=GBP&gclid=EAIaIQobChMIloab3JvQ4wIVxLTtCh26tgq5EAQYAyABEgIILvD_BwE) and a [HC-SR501 PIR Motion Sensor](https://thepihut.com/products/pir-infrared-motion-sensor-hc-sr501).

 You may also want to purchase a [MicroSD Card with NOOBS pre-installed](https://thepihut.com/collections/raspberry-pi-sd-cards-and-adapters/products/noobs-preinstalled-sd-card).
 If you would rather buy a blank SD Card, follow [this guide](https://www.raspberrypi.org/documentation/installation/noobs.md) on how to set it up yourself.